saasquatch/saasquatch-docs/src/guides/pctDiscountGuide-nojs.md

 ---
 title: Percent Discount Integration Guide (No JS)
 highlights: |
-    Give your users 10% for a year for referring a friend.
+    Give your users 10% off their bill for a year for referring a friend.
 Follow this guide to setup a 'Give 10%, Get 10% Referral Program' using only the SaaSquatch REST API and no javascript.
     Most companies will use [Squatch.js](/guides/percent-discount/) but this provides an example of implementing when javascript is either not desired or can't be used.
 slug: guides/percent-discount-nojs